FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentutilizationused.md

 ## Description

-A numeric value representing the consumed unit amount of a purchased [*commitment-based discount*](#glossary:commitment-based-discount) for a billing period.
+The numeric value representing the commitment units applied to an eligible resource or service.

 ## Content constraints